OUR STORY

 KTCP 98.7 FM started as an idea against all odds, built on persistence, passion, and the belief that Bell County deserved its own voice.

-In 2023, Joe and Sarah Royer purchased a tower for ham radio use …only to discover, by Jim Ellinger of Austin Airwaves, it was large enough to power a real radio station.
+In 2023, Joe and Sarah Royer purchased a tower intended for ham radio use, and when they picked it up, Jim Ellinger of Austin Airwaves informed them that it was, in fact, large enough to power a full radio station.
 Just four months later, the FCC unexpectedly opened a two-week filing window for new low-power FM licenses - the first time in over a decade that applications were accepted.

 From there, the vision became a shared one.
 The Royers met with city representatives, including the Mayor, City Manager, and City Councilwoman Dr. Zoe Grant, to find a home for the community station.
 The City of Temple stepped up with help from Dr. Grant, providing space at 1018 E Avenue A to host our community studio and broadcast tower.

-In early 2025, JohnJohn Montelongo stepped in as a much-needed board member and helped us get the gears turning and energized the project through incredible community outreach.
+In early 2025, JohnJohn Montelongo stepped in as a much-needed board member, helping us get the gears turning and energizing the project through incredible community outreach.
 He also introduced us to Judy Morales, who connected us with leaders across Bell County and helped refine and strengthen our vision as it evolved.

 Working with this community has been nothing short of incredible - every step has revealed the power of collaboration and shared purpose.
 With the leadership of Renee Boulette and Charity Unite, our official launch began to take shape.
 Renee took point on organizing the KTCP Live & Local Launch Party, a celebration of everything this station stands for: connection, creativity, and community.